geosoft1/tools/HOWTO.md

 Uninstall all and ssh keys (.ssh folder) and git profile (.gitconfig file).
 Be carefuly with this option if you have other keys in .ssh folder.

+The uninstall process don't delete go-programs folder.

 Note that, starting with 1.0.4.1 options can be combined (e.g -cg).

 **Important!** If you update to new version of go compiler some programs dependencies like sql driver **must** be get and compiled again.
 Do Build|Get in LiteIDE if your program doesn't compile.

 **After install**

-I used Ubuntu as main platform and best functionality is on Unity interface.
-Right click on Gopei launcher icon show some usefull options.
+If you use Ubuntu Unity interface right click on Gopei launcher icon show some usefull options.

 * golang.org
 * HTTP server (localhost:8080)